nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 1. **Query data on S3 compatible object storage with OPENROWSET**

     - You can access data in the s3 bucket and for a simple test, let's start with CSV.
-This should output `Hello World!`
+This should output `Hello World!`.
+The structure of the data depends upon the datastore in used.
+Since this is a CSV we have to define its structure.
+Here's we're using a simple one column CSV for an example using ` WITH ( c1 varchar(50) )`.

         ```
         SELECT  *